TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 ### `get(prop)` - Get a uibuilder property

 This is the preferred method to get an exposed uibuilder variable or property.
 Do not try to access variables and properties directly unless explicitly shared in this documentation.
+This function can also be called from Node-RED via `msg._uib.command` - `get` with `msg._uib.prop` set to the variable name to get.

 ##### Example